maswertyDT/maswertyDT/README.md

 - 🔭 Currently working at Invoca
 - 🌱 Learning more about `Advanced Cybersecurity Techniques`, `Cloud Security`, and `Threat Hunting`
-- 👯 Open for collaborations in cybersecurity
+- 👯 Open for collaborations in cybersecurity, coding projects, website design and development
 - 📫 Reach me: [LinkedIn](https://linkedin.com/in/matthew-sobol) | [Your Twitter](https://twitter.com/your-twitter)

 ## 🛠 Skills